cloudpetticoats/deep-reinforcement-learning/README.md

 It is super easy to use our DRL algorithms.
 If you just want to test the performance, please see [2.3](#23-for-testing).
 If you want to train the model yourself, please see [2.4](#24-for-training).

 ### 2.1 Download Repo Code

+Run the following command in your terminal to download this repository to your local.
 ```
 git clone https://github.com/cloudpetticoats/deep-reinforcement-learning.git
 ```